HJReachability/meta_fastrack/README.md

 * We use the `const` specifier whenever possible.
 * We try to include optional guard statements with meaningful debug messages wherever possible.
 These may be toggled on/off with the `ENABLE_DEBUG_MESSAGES` cmake option.
 * Whenever it makes sense, we write unit tests for self-contained functionality and integration tests for dependent functions and classes.
 These are stored in the `test/` directory.

+## ROSBridge Userpoints API
+Each ROSBridge message must contain a curr_id string (E.g. “A0” - the first letter is the drone it relates to and the number after that is the userpoint placement number), a prev_id string, a location Vector3d, and an action string (“ADD”, “INSERT”, “DELETE”, “MODIFY”).
+These messages are handled by the userpointCallback function where the action is interpreted.
+“ADD”
+Add the userpoint to the end of our linked list.
+We will hit the goal userpoint and go to the next userpoint until next is null.
+Reactivate planning if we are in a hover state.
+“INSERT”
+Add the userpoint between two existing userpoints.
+Access it by the previous dictionary id.
+Set the new userpoint’s next to be the previous userpoint’s next then check the previous userpoint and set its next to be the new userpoint.
+Reactivate planning if we are in a hover state.
+“DELETE”
+Remove the userpoint from the list.
+Check the previous userpoint and set its next to be the next of the removed userpoint.
+Replan to the next userpoint if this userpoint was the goal.
+“MODIFY”
+Change the location Vector of the userpoint.
+Access it by dictionary id.
+Replan if this userpoint is the goal.